-66. The undertaking shall disclose in which water basin its operations significantly impact hydrological conditions (e.g. surface water flow, groundwater levels, etc) and what measures are put in place to prevent and mitigate the impacts.
+65. The undertaking shall disclose in which river basin district its operations significantly impact hydrological conditions (e.g. surface water flow, groundwater levels, etc) and what measures are put in place to prevent and mitigate the impacts.

 ESRS E4 - MQC Biodiversity and ecosystems